 Based on what due and overdue payment requests the client you selected has, items will automatically be populated in the items list.
 Paying off the invoice will mark those requests as paid.
-You can remove any items you don't want on the invoice by hovering over it and clicking on the trash can item that appears.
+You can remove any items you don't want on the invoice by hovering over them and clicking on the trash can item that appears.
 Proceed to customize the rest of the invoice.

-- Business address: This will be prepopulated with your account business address.
+- Business address: This will be pre-populated with your account business address.
 Click the pencil icon to alter it.

 - Invoice Label: The label which appears at the top of the invoice.
-You can change it to quote, or receipt, for example.
+You can change it to a quote, or receipt, for example.